Evaluating the Quality and Diversity of DCGAN-based Generatively Synthesized Diabetic Retinopathy Imagery: Results and Discussion

 \subsubsection{Diversity of Synthetic PDR Imagery}

 The diversity of synthetic images generated is calculated via the evaluation metrics MS-SSIM, CD, and FID (see Section \ref{sec:evalMetrics}).
 The diversity of synthetic images is evaluated using the unnormalized and normalized values of MS-SSIM, CD, and FID as depicted in Fig. \ref{Fig.diversitywithoutnorm} and Fig. \ref{Fig.diversitywithnorm}.
-An improvement in diversity unnormalized metrics values is denoted as follows; lower MS-SSIM, higher CD, and higher FID when compared synthetic to real images as depicted in Fig. \ref{Fig.diversitywithoutnorm}.
+An improvement in diversity unnormalized metrics values is denoted as follows: lower MS-SSIM, higher CD, and higher FID when comparing synthetic to real images as depicted in Fig. \ref{Fig.diversitywithoutnorm}.

 In Fig. \ref{Fig.diversitywithoutnorm}, FID indicates a significant drop in diversity throughout the training of the DCGAN.
 MS-SSIM indicates relatively consistent diversity for synthetic images until epoch 350.
-The diversity of synthetic images starts improving from epochs 400 onwards.
+The diversity of synthetic images starts decreasing from epoch 350 to 400 and then improving from epochs 400 and onwards.
 The CD indicates consistent behavior of diversity of synthetic images compared to real images throughout the training of the DCGAN.

+An improvement in diversity with normalized metric values is denoted as follows; lower MS-SSIM, lower CD, and lower FID when comparing synthetic to real images as depicted in Fig. \ref{Fig.diversitywithnorm}.
+In Fig. \ref{Fig.diversitywithnorm}, all three metrics indicate inconsistent behavior for the diversity of synthetic images as compared to real images.
+MS-SSIM indicates that real images are more diverse than synthetic images at various epochs because synthetic images lack the distribution of structure features as compared to real images.
+The CD indicates that real imagery is more diverse than most sets of synthetic imagery because the features extracted from real imagery are less dependent on each other.
+FID indicates that the features from the real imagery are spread over a larger area as it uses embedding layers of a pre-trained model.

 \FloatBarrier

 \FloatBarrier